 Win conditions: If the death of creatures throughout the game and basic attacks don't kill the opponent, there is a winning combination that usually finishes the game as soon as it's set up.

 This combination is fairly easy to get set up since all of the zombies have Undying or can return from the graveyard.
 The Demonmail Hauberk is usually difficult for most decks to get rid of and if it is removed, I have several to draw into.
 Altar's Reap is incredibly useful in this deck.
 Once this is set up, spells aren't really cast from me anymore as the mana usually all goes to sacrificing Gravecrawler , bouncing the Demonmail Hauberk between two creatures.
 This deals at least 1 damage per Swamp to target player and I gain at least 1 life.
-The more Blood Artist 's and Falkenrath Noble 's out the worse/better.
+The more Blood Artist 's out, the worse/better.

 Why it's fun:It's great to see the opponent be scared to kill your creatures.
 When a Day of Judgment is in their hand and they can't play it because it would kill them is quite satisfying.